chumingqian/Deploy_Yolov4_On_Ultra96_v2/README.md

 5.3 We make it swap space as temporary, because we  know , the  swap space  use regard  as a "fake memory of the RAM",  when use this hardware  space  with  a  high process speed, it may reduce the hardware's  life.

--If you want make this swap space as a permanent, -sudo vim /etc/fstab;  add "root/swap/swapfile/swap2G  swap swap defaults 0 0 "  to this  file.
+- If you want make this swap space as a permanent,
+- sudo vim /etc/fstab;  add "root/swap/swapfile/swap2G  swap swap defaults 0 0 "  to this  file.

 - "swapon  --show " check the swap space.